saint-lascivious/dnsproxy-config/README.md

 [dnsproxy](https://github.com/AdguardTeam/dnsproxy) as a simple service

-Example service using AdGuard Team's dnsproxy to provide encrypted transports to existing Pi-hole+Unbound deployments, can be easily modified to purpose.
+Example service using AdGuard Team's dnsproxy to provide encrypted transports to existing local and remote nameservers, can be easily modified to purpose.

 ## Usage
 * Install dnsproxy binary